-The CDI does not seek to supplant traditional natural science research or to fill a funding gap on a project supported elsewhere.
+The CDI does not seek to replace traditional natural science research or to fill a funding gap on a project supported elsewhere.
 Examples of topics that are a poor fit for CDI funding include:

 - Supporting the collection of new data or field research. - Monitoring, assessment, or dataset creation projects.
-Although the CDI may fund the creation of some broadly-usable ("foundational") data content, this is normally considered out of scope. - Projects that would normally be funded by individual USGS Program Areas. - Projects that would normally be funded by other proposal processes such as the John Wesley Powell Center for Analysis and Synthesis.
+Although the CDI may fund the creation of some broadly-usable ("foundational") data content, this is normally considered out of scope. - Projects that would normally be funded by individual USGS Program Areas. - Projects that would normally be funded by other proposal processes such as the John Wesley Powell Center for Analysis and Synthesis or the Risk Community of Practice RFP (link accessible to USGS employees).

-View examples of successful past CDI statements of interest and full proposals on the [CDI SharePoint Example Proposals](#) page.

-View all past CDI Projects as a list on sharepoint.com and descriptions on usgs.gov
+View examples of successful past CDI statements of interest and full proposals on the CDI SharePoint Example Proposals page.
+View all past CDI Projects as a list on the CDI SharePoint and descriptions on the USGS CDI website.